 Our favourite.
 Rich in vitamin A. Rich in vitamin E. Rich in all amino acids.
 Hemp seed oil is widely regarded as one of the most complete oils.
-One could call it the Modric of essential oils.
 Originating from the cannabis plant.
 Hemp's first publicly accessible documented use dates back 5000 years to ancient China & in India the plant is still revered as a sacred plant of Shiva, the God of ecstasy.
 Hemp Seed oil is a key component in all our products & one of the key reasons working with us will change your life.

 We stumbled onto Apricot Kernel oil after reading an article about its anti cancer properties.
 We are still digging into these roots but after some vigorous testing apricot kernel oil showed us its ability to carry immense nutrition whilst being even lighter than our sweet almond oils.

 Imported from New Zealand.
 Manuka has so many beneficial properties that we're going to struggle to list them all, but we'll give it a try.
 Manuka oil's healing properties are so diverse and proven to combat: cold sores, airborne bacteria, catarrh coughs, sinusitis, burns, abrasions, acne, athletes foot & general bruising.
 Manuka oil has a drying effect so we only use it in conjunction with other more nourishing oils but its incredible healing potential makes it a must have for your hair & skin.